shawnhan108/nature-notebook/README.md

 ### Training
 The model is trained on an approximately 14GB [dataset](https://www.kaggle.com/c/human-protein-atlas-image-classification/data) provided by the *Human Protein Atlas* program, including more than 124,000 confocal microscopy images of human proteins.
 The training time is approximately 2 hours for the Inception-Resnet-V2 model and 1.5 hours for the Vgg16 model on an NVidia K80 GPU.

-### Weights
+### Checkpoints
-The weights of the Models using the [Inception-Resnet-V2 model](https://drive.google.com/file/d/1saABuaSbW_-nGEQqzcLeO36s6aES10xB/view?usp=sharing) and the [Vgg16 model](https://drive.google.com/file/d/1zyAwpOU82lppnEsR6oJd2Jx0FqBuBZxU/view?usp=sharing) can be access via the URLs, respectively.
+The checkpoints of the Models using the [Inception-Resnet-V2 model](https://drive.google.com/file/d/1saABuaSbW_-nGEQqzcLeO36s6aES10xB/view?usp=sharing) and the [Vgg16 model](https://drive.google.com/file/d/1zyAwpOU82lppnEsR6oJd2Jx0FqBuBZxU/view?usp=sharing) can be access via the URLs, respectively.

 ###